bleachedTiger/chuck_norris/README.md

 10. Save your work and push these changes to Bitbucket.

 ## Routing
-1. Create a new branch called `retrieving` and checkout this branch.
+1. Create a new branch called `routing` and checkout this branch.
 2. Create a new folder inside of your `src` folder called `components`.
 All future component files should be created in this folder.
 3. Set up React Router with the following routes:
   * '/' - the main (landing) page